 Ross Milner, MD

 A dedicated educator and mentor, Dr. Milner teaches medical students, residents and fellows about vascular disease management, including the use of aortic stents.
+He has received numerous awards for his teaching.
 In addition, he is frequently invited to speak at national and international conferences on vascular surgery and aortic aneurysms.
+He has been recognized as the first master clinician of the Bucksbaum Institute for Clinical Excellence.

 The University of Chicago Medicine